Jefferson City, Tennessee

 The Washington Semester is available as an internship program primarily for political science and pre-law majors.
 Through the program, students earn credit for work in the nation’s capital.

 Art and foreign language majors may earn credit while studying and traveling throughout Europe during the three-week May term.

 Students have numerous opportunities to explore community service.
+SPOTS mission trips offer opportunities for students to travel to serve on projects from Puerto Rico and Nepal to Alaska and sites across Tennessee.
 The Bonner Center for Service Learning and Civic Engagement prepares future-minded students to be servants and leaders in the community.
 Student volunteers are committed to building and sustaining a caring community through integration of academic excellence and community engagement.
 The Appalachian Center serves the physical needs of rural Appalachia and the Samaritan House provides housing for the homeless.
 Students regularly volunteer and partner with both sister organizations to the University.
 Carson-Newman honors its twin pillars of academic excellence and Christian service.